AKROGIS/USGS-Topo-Processing/Tools/Readme.md

   but are assumed by other steps in the processing scripts.
 This script should be run after cloning the repo to a new work folder, or when reprocessing in a work folder used previously to process new topo maps.

+* `organize_downloads.py`

+  Moves the files in the `Downloads` folders into the correct folder structure within one of the `CurrentGeoPDF` or `Historical_*` folders.
+The correct path is determined by finding the `PDS Path` in the matching `Indexes/all_metadata_*.csv` file and replacing the X drive prefix with the working folder.